25 of the Best Irish Comedians: The Irish Humour

 14 Kevin McGahren

-Cavan Man Kevin McGahren is best known for hosting RTÉs ‘Republic of Telly’ a satirical review of the week in Television, as well as his appearance on the hit TV show ‘The Hardy Bucks’.
+Cavan man Kevin McGahren is best known for hosting RTÉs ‘Republic of Telly‘, a satirical review of the week in television, and his appearance on the hit TV show ‘The Hardy Bucks‘.
 McGahren is a presenter, writer, comedian and actor with an impressive resumé.

-The TV show ‘Weird America’ in 2017 was praised for McGahren’s interviewing technique, particularly his ability to discuss difficult topics in a laidback manner.
+In 2017, the TV show ‘Weird America‘ was praised for McGahren’s interviewing technique, particularly his ability to discuss difficult topics in a laidback manner.

-Kevin has delved into the world of drama, appearing in RTÉ’s ‘Smother’ in 2021/22.
-McGahren is touring Ireland in 2022 called ‘Showing Off’!
+Kevin has recently delved into the world of drama, appearing in RTÉ’s ‘Smother‘ in 2021/22.
+Also in 2022, McGahren toured Ireland in a show called ‘Showing Off‘!

 13 Lisa McGee

-Lisa McGee is the creator of the hit TV series Derry Girls, a new intro into Irish sit-com, but an instant classic nonetheless.
+Lisa McGee is the creator of the hit TV series Derry Girls, a recent intro into the genre of Irish sitcom but an instant classic nonetheless.
 McGee wrote and produced the semi-autobiographical series about life in Derry in the 90’s.

 12 Ardal O’Hanlon

 Monaghan born Ardal O’Hanlon is best known for his role as Fr.
 Dougal McGuire in Father Ted.
-Alongside Kevin Gildea and Barry Murphy, O’Hanlon founded the Comedy Cellar in Dublin, and is recognised as one of the main people who helped to start the comedy scene in Dublin.
+O’Hanlon founded the Comedy Cellar in Dublin alongside Kevin Gildea and Barry Murphy.
+He is recognised as one of the prominent people who helped to start the comedy scene in Dublin.

-Other notable TV appearances include George Sunday in ‘My Hero’ and DI Jack Mooney in ‘Death in Paradise’ as well as a recent appearance in s13 of Taskmaster.
-With many awards and nominations as well as an extensive stand up career and a significant role in the foundation of the Irish comedy scene, O’Hanlon earns a well deserved place on our list of comics.
+Other notable TV appearances include George Sunday in ‘My Hero‘, DI Jack Mooney in ‘Death in Paradise‘, and a recent appearance in series 13 of ‘Taskmaster‘.
+With many awards and nominations, an extensive stand-up career, and a significant role in the foundation of the Irish comedy scene, O’Hanlon earns a well-deserved place on our list of comics.

 O’Hanlon discussing his favourite moments on Father Ted